 Between 1847 and 1869, 70,000 people traveled to the valley beginning the successful city we see today.
 Latter-day Saints also established settlements in the future states of California, Nevada, Idaho, Arizona, New Mexico, Colorado, and Wyoming representing one of the greatest waves of 19th-century Western pioneering.

 Brigham Young Monument

 This is the perfect place to start your walking tour.
 This bronze monument honours Brigham Young who led church pioneers to the Salt Lake Valley.
-It also recognizes first peoples and fur traders who came before the pioneers.
+It also recognizes Native Americans and fur traders who came before the pioneers.

 Salt Lake Temple

-Sacred rites and ceremonies such as marriage are held in the temple which was built between 1853 and 1893.
+Sacred rites and ceremonies, such as marriage, are held in the temple which was built between 1853 and 1893.
 The temple is not open to the general public.
-Ox-drawn wagons hauled the granite to build the temple 23 miles from Little Cottonwood Canyon.
-The walls are 9 feet thick at their base narrowing to 6 feet at the top.
-The center tower is 210 feet high and a statue of the angel Moroni, a symbol of faith in the church, sits on top.
+Ox-drawn wagons hauled the granite used to build the temple from Little Cottonwood Canyon twenty-three miles away.
+The temple’s walls are nine feet thick at their base narrowing to six feet at the top.
+The center tower is 210 feet high.
+A statue of the angel Moroni, a symbol of faith in the church, sits on top.